 - Preserve the evidence (for example, remove computer equipment);

-- Report the matter if required (for example, to HR, Police, WorkSafe NZ);
+- Get legal advice about reporting the matter if required (for example, to HR, Police, WorkSafe NZ);

 - Seek legal advice if the incident might warrant disciplinary action against an employee.